PeterCamilleri/CX16/vm/sweet_16.md

 Double  | Word | A 16 bit word
 implied | Byte | An 8 bit byte

-### SET -- Load Register Immediate Word

-Load the specified register with a 16 bit literal value:
-<pre><code>Rn &larr; literal value</code></pre>

-This instruction is used to initialize registers with starting values.
-Example:

-    set R5,$1234   ; Set R5 to $1234

-Notes:
-* The status is set for testing, the carry bit is cleared.
-* It is not possible to use this instruction to set R15.

 ### LD -- Transfer Word Register to Accumulator

 Load the specified register into the accumulator: